Barracuda Email Security Service

 - Reports and Statistics – Barracuda Cloud-to-Cloud Backup provides backup status and health monitoring for each backup source.
 Automated email alerts are delivered after each backup to specified email recipients containing a summary of the backup and detailed information about which email messages and files were added, modified, and removed since the last backup.
 The Status page includes graphs showing the number of items added and amount of data backed up each day.
 Storage statistics and graphs detail how much data has been backed up overall and the storage efficiency, and how much data is actually being stored in the Barracuda Cloud after deduplication and compression.
 An Audit Log tracks and provides details about every action performed within the Cloud-to-Cloud interface.

 - Security – With Barracuda Cloud-to-Cloud Backup, all Office 365 data is encrypted in-transit with 128-bit SSL encryption, the same level of security used by most banks and financial institutions.
 Data stored in the Barracuda Cloud is encrypted at-rest using 256-bit AES encryption.
 Barracuda Cloud Storage regularly undergoes third-party audits and is SSAE 16 Type II certified.
-Additional layers of protection included in Barracuda Cloud Control are multi-factor authentication, IP address login restrictions, and role-based administration.
+Additional layers of protection included in Barracuda Cloud Control are multi-factor authentication (MFA or 2FA), IP address login restrictions, and role-based administration.